Yoshiaki Koizumi

-Yoshiaki Koizumi (小泉 歓晃, Koizumi Yoshiaki) is a Japanese video game designer, director, and producer, and business executive.
-He is a senior executive officer at Nintendo, where he is known for his work within their Mario and The Legend of Zelda series.
+Yoshiaki Koizumi (小泉 歓晃, Koizumi Yoshiaki) is a Japanese video game designer, director, producer, and business executive.
+He is a senior executive officer at Nintendo and a senior general manager at Nintendo EPD, where he is known for his work within their Mario and The Legend of Zelda series, and as the General Producer of the Nintendo Switch.
+In 2009, he was chosen by IGN as one of the top 100 game creators of all time.
+Koizumi is also on the board of directors of Nintendo Pictures.

-Since 2013, Koizumi is also part of the board of directors of Nintendo’s subsidiary 1-UP Studio as one of its representative directors, and since October 2022, Koizumi is part of the board of directors of Nintendo's subsidiary Nintendo Pictures as one of its directors.

 Biography

 Early life

 Koizumi was born in Mishima, Shizuoka on April 29, 1968.
 He played his first video game, Super Mario Bros.
 2, at the age of 21 when he borrowed a friend's Family Computer console.
 A graduate from the Visual Concept Planning Department of Osaka University of Arts, Koizumi studied film, drama, animation and, to a lesser extent, storyboarding.
 He had originally intended to become a film director but applied at Nintendo instead to pursue his goal of creating a kind of drama only experienced in video games.
 The company's close proximity to his university also played a role in his career choice.